laserpointlabs/procos/docs/architecture/PEO_TDE_Use_Cases_and_Sequence.md

 - Keep PEO BPMN definitions readable: gateways for rules, boundary events for errors, and call activities for TDE templates.
 - Keep adapters tiny and testable; avoid embedding orchestration or decision logic in code.
 - No Python TDE runtime is required; prefer BPMN script/external tasks.
 Add a small adapter library later only if needed for deterministic tools.
+- Both PEO and PDO are valid orchestrator flavors: choose PEO when probabilistic selection adds value; choose PDO when strict determinism and predictability are required.

 ---